voxpupuli/puppet-openvmtools/README.markdown

 Service has status command.
 Only set this if your platform is not supported or you know what you are doing.
 Default: auto-set, platform specific

+####`service_pattern`

+Pattern to look for in the process table to determine if the daemon is running.
+Only set this if your platform is not supported or you know what you are doing.
+Default: vmtoolsd

 ##Limitations

 ###OS Support: